Articles Β» Email Database Β» Property Management Email List in 2026: How to Reach 81,000+ Verified Contacts

 The ROI math (napkin version)

-Even at the low end, three deals from a $50 scraping investment is a 300x return.
-The numbers get absurd fast when your average contract value is higher or you're selling recurring services.
+Even at the low end, three deals from a $49 scraping run is a 300x return.
+The numbers get absurd when your average contract value is higher or you're selling recurring services.
+That's the case for treating property management leads as a channel, not a one-off buy.

 Multi-channel amplification